 Searching the Saskatchewan Mineral Assessment Database (SMAD)

 As new digital mineral assessment files come off-confidential, they will be added to the online database and will be available to download or view.
-Our historical data is available for text and map searches, but digital copies of these records for viewing and download will only be available as they are digitally scanned.
-Check Back Regularly!

 Information on this site is provided strictly "as is" and without warranty of any kind, either expressed or implied.
 The information may be used on the strict understanding that neither the province or its ministers, employees, or agents shall be liable to any persons for any loss or damage of any nature, whether arising out of negligence or otherwise, which may be occasioned as a result of information provided at this site, or information provided at any other site that can be accessed from this site.